Goof-up: Russian anthem played incorrectly at World Championships | Sports-Games

 Goof-up: Russian anthem played incorrectly at World Championships

-In an embarrassing moment for hosts India and boxings global governing body, the Russian national anthem was played incorrectly during the 70kg medal ceremony of the Womens World Championships here on Saturday.We apologise for playing the wrong Russian anthem.

-In an embarrassing moment for hosts India and boxing's global governing body, the Russian national anthem was played incorrectly during the 70kg medal ceremony of the Women's World Championships here on Saturday.
+In an embarrassing moment for hosts India, the Russian national anthem was played incorrectly during the 70kg medals ceremony of the Women's World Boxing Championships here on Saturday.

 ''We apologise for playing the wrong Russian anthem.
 We request you to give a huge round of applause to Demurchian Anastasiia,'' the announcer said after almost all the spectators had left the KD Jadhav Indoor Hall.

-''The Local Organising Committee took the anthem from the Russian coach, checked it and handed it over to the IBA events team, who are in charge of the entire medal ceremony.
-There was a meeting regarding this and IBA is doing its own investigation and BFI will fully cooperate with the process,'' a Boxing Federation of India (BFI) spokesperson said after the gaffe.

-The members of the Russian contingent, however, cheered and applauded their compatriot after lodging their protest following the goof-up.
+The members of the Russian contingent, however, cheered and applauded their compatriots after lodging their protest following the goof-up.

 It is to be noted that over 10 countries including USA, Britain, Ireland and Netherlands boycotted the tournament because the International Boxing Association (IBA) allowed the Russian and Belarusian boxers to compete under their respective flags.